Skip to Content

 Consequently, you can manage maritime hazards at public beaches.
 Hopefully, these innovations will lead to safer solutions for people and animals.

-According to evidence, only 30 out of 500 can bite humans occasionally.
+Research suggests that only about 6% of sharks tend to bite humans.
 Among them, just a dozen or so are potentially harmful.
-Additionally, numerous shark species in Virginia have bitten people, including the bull shark, the tiger shark, and the white shark.
+Additionally, numerous shark species in Virginia have bitten people, including the tiger shark, the white shark, and the bull shark.

 However, all sharks—big and small—are predators.
-If provoked, they may be able to cause injuries.
+If provoked, they may cause injuries.
 When you come across them, you should treat them with caution.

 The Final Say on Shark Attacks in Virginia